 Don’t be late – once it’s gone it’s gone!

 Use a fast boat – you’ve got a better chance of getting back on or catching a second wave.
-A short boat works better in the soup but you may suffer from lack of speed when you most need it.
+A short boat works better in the soup and on the steeper waves, but you may suffer from lack of speed when you most need it.

-You may need to seal-launch to get in.
+You are likely to get muddy or even may need to seal-launch to get in.
+Bring something to clean your footwear perhaps?

-Keep the boat straight – if you want to ride the front wave it’s a one shot affair – have a broach and the day’s probably done.
+Keep the boat straight if you want a long ride – if you want to ride the front wave it’s likely a one shot affair – have a broach and the day’s probably done.

 If you do find yourself in a ‘bongo’, be patient and wait until things are ready, then quickly push the bow back upriver.
 Stay away from the shoulder, or the bow is likely to ‘peel’ downriver, then the bore will continue without you.

-If you drop off the front wave, all is not lost – but you will have to react quickly.
+However if you do drop off the front wave, all is not necessarily lost – but you will have to react quickly.
 Don’t let the boat turn downriver.
 There are secondary waves that surf fine, grab one quickly.

-When the wave starts to fade you need to paddle hard – as the water depth increases the wave will decrease and speed up – you need to pull hard now, if not, you will watch it reform ahead of you.
+Whenever the wave starts to fade you need to paddle hard – as the water depth increases the wave height will decrease and speed up – you need to pull hard now, if not, you will watch it reform ahead of you.

 And finally, for a feel for what it is like, here is the view from the driving seat: